EXPLORE THIS STORY

 DOMINANT ANGLE

-Kyiv silently calculates the cost of America's second front on military aid to Ukraine
+Kyiv silently calculates the cost of a second American front on military aid to Ukraine

 Dominant angle identified — does not reflect unanimity of this country’s media